Code-Institute-Submissions/florencemezino-basic-vits_AprResub/READMEms4.md

 8. Sort multiple categories of products simultaneously by health goal so that I can have an overview
 9. Search for product by name or description directly and easily see what I've searched so that I can efficiently add what I need in my cart

-* Purchasing and Check out
+* Purchase and Check out
 10. Have the quantity preselected for 1 month in my cart so I am covered for an entire of month and I don't have to think how much should I buy
 11. View items in my bag to be purchased so I identify the total cost of my purchase and all vitamins items I will receive
 12. Easily enter payment information so that I can check out quickly and with no hassles
 13. Feel that my personal and payment information are safe when using the `Ocuure` site so that I can confidently provide the needed information to make the purchase
 14. View an order confirmation after check out so that I can verify that I haven't made any mistakes and feeling reassured.

+15. Feel that I can trust the efficiency and the safety of the products that I am buying as it is part of nutrition so that I can feel purchase vitamins and product confidently

 ### As a returning `Ocuure` shopper, I want to :

 * Account verification
-15. Receive an email confirmation after registering so that I can verify that my account registration was successful
+16. Receive an email confirmation after registering so that I can verify that my account registration was successful

-* Purchasing and Check out
+* Purchase and Check out
-16. Receive an email confirmation after checking out so that I can keep the confirmation of what I've purchased for my records
+17. Receive an email confirmation after checking out so that I can keep the confirmation of what I've purchased for my records
+18. Have the possibility to contact a team of profesionals so that I can adress potential issues with my order

 ### As a frequent `Ocuure` shopper, I want to :

 * User Accounts / Purchasing and Check out
-17. Make use of my account to access easily my previous orders so that I can buy a refill of vitamins and supplements in few steps without having to fill the cart again.
+19. Make use of my account to access easily my previous orders so that I can buy a refill of vitamins and supplements in few steps without having to fill the cart again.

 * Sorting and Searching
-18. Have the possibility to assess my vitamins needs so that I can see if my needs changed and if I need to order different product
+20. Have the possibility to assess my vitamins needs so that I can see if my needs changed and if I need to order different product

 ### As a `Ocuure` admin site user, I want to :

 * User Accounts
-19. Easily login or logout so that I can access the product management page to work on the `Ocuure` product database
+21. Easily login or logout so that I can access the product management page to work on the `Ocuure` product database

 - Admin and Store Management
-20. Add a product so that I can add new items to my store
+22. Add a product so that I can add new items to my store
-21. Edit/Update a product so that I can change product prices, descriptions, images, amd other product crieria
+23. Edit/Update a product so that I can change product prices, descriptions, images, amd other product crieria
-22. Delete a product Remove items that are no longer for sales / out of stock
+24. Delete a product Remove items that are no longer for sales / out of stock

 The user stories mentionned above covers the following features :